Can India’s Shrimp Industry Overcome Hit from US Tariffs

 Most of the laborers are women, who work in hatcheries, feed mills, processing plants, and peeling sheds—often on short-term or daily wage contracts.
 Amidst widespread unemployment, the workers are eager to find such work to support themselves and their families.

-Roughly 85 per cent of India’s shrimp exports are farm-grown in controlled pond systems, while wild caught marine species make up the rest.
+Roughly 85 per cent of India’s shrimp exports are farm-grown in controlled pond systems, while wild-caught marine species make up the rest.
 White-leg shrimp, Litopenaeus vannamei, accounts for nearly all the farmed shrimp, including in India.
-The species is fast growing, disease resistant, and offers year-round availability.
-Wild marine shrimp, mainly black and green tiger varieties. command premium prices, ranging from 30 per cent to double that of farmed shrimp.
+The species is fast growing, mostly disease resistant, and offer year-round availability.
+Wild marine shrimp, mainly black and green tiger varieties. command premium prices ranging from 30 per cent to double that of farmed shrimp.

-The state of Andhra Pradesh is the dominant producer of shrimp and scampi, contributing roughly 800,000 metric tonnes, nearly half of India’s total production in fiscal year 2025.
-West Bengal was second with 73,000 tons, followed by Gujarat with 62,000 tons and Odisha with 52,000 tons.
+The state of Andhra Pradesh is the dominant producer of shrimp and scampi with roughly 800,000 tonnes, nearly half of India’s total production, in fiscal year 2025.
+West Bengal was second with 73,000 tonnes, followed by Gujarat with 62,000 tonnes and Odisha with 52,000 tonnes.

 There are more than 500 seafood export processing companies in India.
 In Andhra Pradesh they operate in Visakhapatnam, Nellore, and Bhimavaram.
 Major exporters include Avanti Feeds, Devi Seafoods, Sandhya Aqua Exports, Falcon Marine, and CP Aquaculture India.
-They and other major suppliers of white-leg shrimp own the entire chain, from hatcheries and farming to processing and export.
+Most of the major exporters of white-leg shrimp own the entire chain, from hatcheries and farming to processing and export.

-Unlike the large scale white-shrimp farms operated by commercial companies, ponds in Kerala are small, less than two hectares, and traditional “trap-and-hold” ponds, promoting eco-friendly practices.
-In Andhra Pradesh too, with a coastline along the Bay of Bengal, there are some small shrimp farmers.
+Unlike the large scale white-shrimp farms operated by major exporters, ponds in Kerala are small, less than two hectares, and traditional “trap-and-hold” ponds, promoting eco-friendly practices.
+In Andhra too, with a coastline along the Bay of Bengal, there are some small shrimp farmers.

 Farm-gate prices for shrimp in Andhra have plunged further than in other parts of India.
-In addition to the drop in US demand, there is an outbreak of disease in the state which has wiped out nearly 80 per cent of current shrimp cultivation, according to Kotak Securities, an Indian investment bank.
+In addition to the drop in US demand, an outbreak of diseases in the state has wiped out nearly 80 per cent of the current season’s shrimp cultivation, according to Kotak Securities, an Indian investment bank.
 Only 100,000 acres of shrimp ponds are under cultivation, down sharply from the usual 600,000 acres.

 (Photo: Wild Tiger shrimp.
 Courtesy Wikimedia Commons.)

 In the US, restaurants, including large chains such as Red Lobster and Applebee’s, account for around 40 per cent of all shrimp consumed.
-As prices have risen, due to the 50% additional tariff on Indian imports, some of them have raised prices on the shrimp dishes to maintain their level of profitability.
+As prices have risen, due to the 50% additional tariff on Indian imports, some of them have raised prices on shrimp dishes to maintain their level of profitability.
 Others have raised prices as well as reduced the number of shrimp they serve.
-Some independent restaurants, who do not have the purchasing power of the large chains, have taken off shrimp dishes from their menus.
+Some independent restaurants, who do not have the purchasing power of the large chains, have stopped serving shrimp.

-A policy intended to protect American producers has resulted in higher prices for US consumers and significant damage to millions of laborers and small farmers in India.
+A policy intended to protect American shrimp producers has resulted in higher prices for US consumers and caused significant economic harm to millions of laborers and small farmers in India.

-Due to the additional 50% US tariffs, in the current fiscal year, India’s exports of shrimp is forecast to drop by a fifth, in both volume and value terms, according to Crisil Ratings, a credit rating agency.
+Due to the additional 50 per cent tariffs, in the current fiscal year, India’s exports of shrimp to the US is forecast to drop by a fifth, in both volume and value terms, according to Crisil Ratings, a credit rating agency.

-Responding to the additional 50% US tariff, the Indian government introduced measures aimed at supporting shrimp farmers and exporters.
-These include loans for processing plants, cold chains, and export hubs and grants for research and development.
+Responding to the additional US tariff, the Indian government introduced measures to support the shrimp industry.
+These include cheaper, bigger loans for setting up processing plants, cold chains, and export hubs and grants for research and development.
 Together, these policy initiatives aim to reduce production costs by ten to fifteen per cent.

 Shrimp farmers and exporters in India should assume that the additional 50 per cent US tariffs will remain in place.
-So they should seek to expand sales to existing markets.
-Yet, the UK, China, and Russia could together absorb only about 20 per cent of displaced US volumes, notes Crisil Ratings.
+Existing markets, like the UK, China, and Russia, could together absorb only about 20 per cent of displaced US volumes, notes Crisil Ratings.
 Also, the profit margins on Indian exports to China and Russia are lower.

-Exporters should also pursue selling more value added and premium products, whose demand is less sensitive to price.
-Currently less than 10% of shrimp exports are value added - peeled, de-veined, and cooked - an Indian official told S&P Global Commodity Insights.
+Exporters should pursue selling more value added and premium products, whose demand is less sensitive to price.
+Currently less than 10% of shrimp exports are value added, peeled, de-veined, and cooked, an Indian official told S&P Global Commodity Insights.

-In premium products, India has a long way to go as shown by its experience in the European Union, a major market.
-In fact, sarting in September 2026, Indian exporters risk losing their entire 100,000 tonnes of annual shrimp sales to the EU, since India will not be on the approved list of animal protein providers because of the use of anti-microbials.
-The Indian government plans to shortly ban the use of the antibiotics and thus meet the EU requirements.
-Yet, trying to meet a deadline at the last minute is an odd business policy given that, for nearly a decade, EU studies have found anti-microbials in Indian shrimp imports.
+In premium products, India has a long way to go as seen from the experience in the European Union, a major market which imports roughly half a million tonnes of shrimp a year.
+In fact, sarting in September 2026, Indian exporters risk losing their entire 100,000 tonnes of annual shrimp sales to the EU, since India will not be on the approved list of animal protein providers because of the use of antimicrobials.
+The Indian government plans to shortly ban its use and thus meet the EU requirements.
+Yet, trying to meet a deadline at the last minute is an odd business policy given that, for nearly a decade, EU studies have found antimicrobials in Indian shrimp imports.

-In order to attract premium buyers in the EU and other Western markets, more Indian farms and exporters need to qualify for certifications like the Aquaculture Stewardship Council, all natural, enhanced traceability, sustainable water usage and eco-friendly packaging.
+In addition to avoiding use of antimicrobials, to attract premium buyers in the EU and other Western markets, more Indian farms and exporters need to qualify for certifications like the Aquaculture Stewardship Council, all natural, enhanced traceability, sustainable water usage and eco-friendly packaging.

-Equally important, Indian producers need to pay good wages and offer better working conditions for their employees.
-This is a helpful business strategy: typically premium prices received by reputed food exporters in third world countries, even in labor intensive businesses, more than compensates for their higher labor costs.
+Equally important, Indian producers need to pay proper wages and establish humane working conditions, sought by influential consumer groups in the West.
+This is good business strategy: typically, premium prices received by reputed food exporters in developing countries, even in labor intensive businesses, more than compensates for their higher labor costs.